-Grade 10 – one class per semester
+Grade 10 – no DE

-Grade 11 – two classes per semester
+Grade 11 – 6 credit hours per semester

-Grade 12 – two classes per semester
+Grade 12 – 6 credit hours per semester

 - Students must have a C average to be able to participate in DE.

-- If a student fails a DE class, they may not take another class the following semester.
+- If a student fails a DE class, they may not take another DE class the following semester.
 The student must also get HighPoint’s permission to take another DE class in the future.